R-ramljak/MNO_uncertainty/Reproduction/Readme.md

 -   If RStudio is available, open the [MNO_uncertainty.Rproj](https://github.com/R-ramljak/MNO_uncertainty/blob/main/Reproduction/MNO_uncertainty.Rproj) file for easier path management.

 -   Depending on which results you want to reproduce or which other code blocks you want to experiment with, you can follow this [file](https://github.com/R-ramljak/MNO_uncertainty/blob/main/Reproduction/Data/interim%20objects%20list.txt).
-It describes which `*.rds` contains which information and where it is loaded into one of the two main notebooks.
+It describes, which `*.rds` object contains which information and where it is loaded into one of the two main notebooks.

 ## License